Ensembl/ensembl-website-help-and-docs/README.md

 However, you can easily add a new article, push it to master, wait for the bot’s confirmation, and then verify that your content is accessible over the json api at `https://zeit-serverless-exercise.now.sh/api/article?file=<name_of_your_file>`.

-# For the fun
+# Just for fun

 The api can do search.
 To check whether the search is specific enough or whether it returns false positives, you can test it via the json api by visiting the url constructed according to the following pattern: `https://zeit-serverless-exercise.now.sh/api/search?query=<word_to_search>`, for example: https://zeit-serverless-exercise.now.sh/api/search?query=ensembl

-# For the future
+# Future development

 ## How will this solution manage content when this gets into hundreds of elements?

-Please take a look at [Microsoft's repository of Azure docs](https://github.com/MicrosoftDocs/azure-docs) for inspiration (specifically, in the `articles` folder and the `bread` folder).
+Please take a look at [Microsoft's repository for Azure docs](https://github.com/MicrosoftDocs/azure-docs) for inspiration.
+Specifically, explore their `articles` and `bread` folders.
 Notice how articles are grouped together by topic.
-Notice too that apart from the yaml frontmatter in markdown files themselves, each folder with articles contains a top-level `TOC.yml` and `index.yml` file which contain metadata linking the articles together.
+Notice too that apart from the yaml frontmatter in markdown files themselves, each folder with related articles contains a top-level `TOC.yml` and `index.yml` file, which contain metadata linking the articles together.
 We could organize our code in a similar manner to ensure good scalability.

 ## How will this solution enable linking between content nodes